-The Vermont Manufacturer’s Forum exists to serve as an informal opportunity for Vermont manufacturers to exchange ideas and discuss practical solutions to common operational problems, including lessons learned during their Lean journey, innovation or other system/solution implementation experiences, or to announce exciting new manufacturing capabilities, or to announce new products and even interact with potential customers.
+The Vermont Manufacturer’s Forum exists to serve as an informal opportunity for Vermont manufacturers to exchange ideas and discuss practical solutions to common operational problems.
+This includes lessons learned during their Lean journey, innovation or other system/solution implementation experiences, or to announce exciting new manufacturing capabilities and new products as well as to interact with potential customers.

 Forums and Networking